-If you’re thinking about buying a piece of workout equipment to begin your strength and muscle-building training, you really should think about starting with dumbbells.
-And you should start not with just regular ones but with adjustable barbells instead.
+If you’re thinking about buying workout equipment to begin your strength and muscle-building training, you really should really consider starting with dumbbells.
+More importantly, you should start not with just regular ones but with adjustable dumbbells instead.
 The benefits of adjustable dumbbells can outweigh what you get from barbells and regular dumbbells.

 1. Dumbbells are Better for Your Joints than Barbells

-Lots of people can find themselves going through some discomfort when they’re using barbells that’s because the design of the barbell forces the hands to stay in place.
-But many of these people find that these same exercises aren’t as painful when they’re using dumbbells instead.
+Many people can find themselves going through some discomfort when they’re using barbells.
+That’s because the design of the barbell forces the hands to stay in place.
+However, many of these people find that these same exercises aren’t as painful when they’re using dumbbells instead.

 So don’t force through the pain when you’re using a barbell.
 Use dumbbells instead.